-Posterior Tibial Tendon Dysfunction Doctors St. Louis, MO
+Posterior Tibial Tendon Dysfunction Treatment St. Louis, MO

 Posterior tibial tendon dysfunction is one of several terms to describe a painful, progressive flatfoot deformity in adults.
 Other terms include posterior tibial tendon insufficiency and adult acquired flatfoot.